Albert Bond Lambert: Aviation

-In 1906 he became interested in aviation and took ballooning lessons.
-In 1907 he was one of the founders of the Aero Club of St. Louis.
-He attended the Smith Academy at Washington University in St. Louis.
+In 1906, Lambert became interested in aviation and took ballooning lessons.
+The following year, he was one of the founders of the Aero Club of St. Louis.
+Lambert attended the Smith Academy at Washington University in St. Louis.

 In 1909, Lambert met the Wright Brothers, and purchased his first airplane from them.
-He took flying lessons from Orville Wright, and in 1911 became the first St. Louis resident to hold a pilot's license.
+Lambert took flying lessons from Orville Wright, and became the first St. Louis resident to hold a pilot's license two years later.
 During World War I, he organized and financed a training school in St. Louis for balloonists; the school was incorporated into the Army Signal Corps and moved to Texas.
 Lambert was commissioned as a major and served as the unit's commanding officer.

 In 1926, a young Charles Lindbergh visited his home while looking for financial support for his proposed transatlantic flight.
 Lambert offered financial support to Lindbergh and encouraged others to do the same.
 In return for this support, Lindbergh's plane was named The Spirit of St. Louis.

-In 1925, for $68,000, Lambert purchased Kinloch Field in Kinloch, Missouri, a 170 acre field northwest of St. Louis, which had been used for hot air balloon ascensions and the first international air meet.
+In 1925, Lambert purchased Kinloch Field in Kinloch, Missouri, a 170 acre field northwest of St. Louis for $68,000, which had been used for hot air balloon ascensions and the first international air meet.
 At his own expense, Lambert developed the field by adding hangars and a passenger terminal.
 In 1928, Lambert sold the airfield to the city of St. Louis for $68,000, the same price he had paid for it before making improvements.
 The St. Louis Lambert International Airport, of which he is the namesake, is located on the same site and was the first municipally owned airport in the country.